speedrunners-ist/devops-tutorial/tutorial/intro.md

 It shines in its simplicity and ease of use, combined with the ability to extend its functionalities with plugins: you can, essentially, do `git push` deployments!

-## Tutorial Overview
+## Tutorial Overview + Objectives

 In this tutorial, we will start by deploying a simple clojure application using Piku.
 Then, we will tinker with some environment variables and redeploy the application.
 Finally, we will create a custom plugin and use it.

-## Objectives
+By the end of this tutorial, you will be able to not only deploy your own personal projects using Piku, but also get to know the core details about its under-the-hood implementation.

-By the end of this tutorial, you will be able to not only deploy your own personal projects using Piku, but also get to know some core details about its under-the-hood implementation.
+You will know more about what `Procfile` and `ENV` files are, understand how to access a Piku app's logs, and how to add plugins to Piku applications.

 ![Piku Logo](./assets/logo.png)